bdthornton/Anidea-for-SmartThings/devicetypes/smartthings/anidea-for-smartsense-temp-humidity-sensor.src/README.md

-**Anidea for SmartSense Temp/Humidity Sensor** was modification of the stock **SmartSense Temp/Humidity Sensor** DTH (as downloaded from the SmartThingsPublic Master branch on 28/5/21) to support the *Sonoff SNZB-02* sensor, which identifies as the *eWeLink TH01*.
+The original version of **Anidea for SmartSense Temp/Humidity Sensor** was a modification of the stock **SmartSense Temp/Humidity Sensor** DTH (as downloaded from the SmartThingsPublic Master branch on 28/5/21) to support the *Sonoff SNZB-02* sensor, which identifies as the *eWeLink TH01*.
 The addition to the name was purely to avoid accidental confusion and conflict with the stock handler.
 For the same reason the device fingerprints that were already in the handler were commented out.

 The changes apart from the above were: